-When Mark Zuckerberg announced a couple of years ago that the Facebook algorithm would be prioritizing “meaningful interactions” with friends and family, I started paying attention.
+When Mark Zuckerberg announced that the Facebook algorithm would be prioritizing “meaningful interactions” with friends and family, I started paying attention.
 I wanted to see if more of this content showed up in my news feed.
 The shift was particularly evident at the beginning and end of each school year.
 During those times, social media feeds overflowed with photos of kids.
 In the fall, there were children standing on porches with fresh haircuts and new outfits, holding letterboard or homemade signs displaying the grades they were about to embark on.
 And then again at the end of the school year, the posts were back with kids looking a bit more disheveled, taller or with longer hair, clearly ready for summer.

 I admit, I adore these first and last day of school photos.
 As I scroll through Facebook, I show my support for the parents, most of whom seem elated that their kids are returning to their school year routines, or proud of what they have achieved.
 I feel genuinely happy as I click the heart emoji on these posts.
 And I click all of them.
 Every single one.
 Even for the children of friends I haven’t seen since high school.
 I’m not alone.
 Statistics show these posts rank right up there with birthdays and weddings.

 Here’s the thing about supporting kids and parents online during those first and last weeks of school: It takes almost no effort to do so.
 All that’s required is a quick click as you scroll through your news feed.
 A split-second positive affirmation.
 The kid feels good and the parent feels good.
 Even if you’re not a big fan of Facebook or other social platforms, this is what social media was made for.
 It can be a powerful tool for building connections and communities.